-Christies Beach sandbag structure construction underway
+Christies Beach sandbag structure renewal complete

 Background